-Cystic fibrosis, also known as CF or sixty-five (65) roses, is an inherited genetic disease caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, causing the CFTR protein to malfunction.
+Cystic fibrosis, also known as CF, is an inherited genetic disease caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, causing the CFTR protein to malfunction.

 When the protein is not working correctly, it’s unable to help move chloride to the cell surface.
 Without the chloride to attract water to the cell surface, the mucus in various organs becomes thick and sticky.
 Instead of acting as a lubricant, the secretions plug up tubes, ducts and passageways, especially in the lungs and pancreas.